5 challenges with blockchain adoption and how to avoid them Top 9 blockchain platforms to consider in 2023

 8 blockchain-as-a-service providers to have on your radar

 You don't have to build your blockchain project from the ground up.
-These cloud-based service providers can provide the infrastructure, networking and development tools you need.
+These cloud-based service providers can provide the necessary infrastructure, networking and development tools.

-Imagine if, 20 or even 30 years ago, large companies had the realistic option to adopt cloud-based ERP.
-Packaged, server-based ERP software might never have been a thing.
+Imagine if, 20 or even 30 years ago, companies could have realistically adopted cloud-based ERP.
+Packaged, server-based ERP software might never have been a thing, and small organizations might have had access to the same tools as their large competitors.

-Well, it's 2021, and enterprises looking to adopt another hot new technology, blockchain, have that option.
-Thanks to the maturation of cloud computing and a burgeoning marketplace of blockchain as a service (BaaS) providers, organizations can adopt blockchain technologies without having to invest in the underlying infrastructure.
+It's 2024, and enterprises looking to adopt another rapidly growing technology, blockchain, have that option.
+Thanks to the maturation of cloud computing and a burgeoning marketplace of blockchain as a service (BaaS) providers, organizations can adopt blockchain technologies without investing in the underlying infrastructure.

-"With BaaS, you don't have to worry about the bottom parts of the stack," said James Wester, research director for worldwide blockchain strategies at IDC.
-"You don't have to worry about the protocols -- you're just able to build applications across a blockchain network."
+"With BaaS, you don't have to worry about the bottom parts of the stack," said James Wester, research director of cryptocurrency at Javelin Strategy & Research.
+"You don't have to worry about the protocols.
+You're just able to build applications across a blockchain network."

-Numerous industries have already proven the value of BaaS services, including financial services and telecommunications.
+Numerous industries have already proved the value of BaaS services, including financial services and telecommunications.

-"One of the challenges for enterprise blockchain adoption is the ecosystem readiness to make it 'easy to build' and 'easy to buy' blockchain technologies," said Ronak Doshi, a vice president at Everest Group.
+"One of the challenges for enterprise blockchain adoption is the ecosystem readiness to make it easy to build and easy to buy blockchain technologies," said Ronak Doshi, a partner at Everest Group.

 Next stop: Blockchain

-"BaaS services will help spur mainstream enterprise adoption of blockchain," Avivah Litan, a vice president and analyst at Gartner, said bluntly via email.
+"BaaS services will help spur mainstream enterprise adoption of blockchain," said Avivah Litan, an analyst at Gartner, in an email.

-How much adoption BaaS will foster remains to be seen, but a recent Gartner report, "Blockchain-based Transformation," predicts that blockchain will add $360 billion in value to the global economy by 2026, and a whopping $3.1 trillion by 2030.
-Whether or not the market ultimately bears that out, it's clear that expectations for blockchain are sky high, and BaaS providers play an important role in the market's development.
+How much adoption BaaS will foster remains to be seen.
+But Gartner predicts blockchain will add $3.1 trillion in value to the global economy by 2030.
+Whether the market ultimately bears that out, it's clear that BaaS providers play an important role in the market's development.
+In its "Hype Cycle for Blockchain and Web3, 2022" report, Gartner characterized enhanced BaaS as being on the upswing and likely to peak in two to five years.
+Litan said enhanced BaaS is a new generation of BaaS providers that focuses on the data exchange needs of specific industries.

-Given that most enterprises will be drawn to the technology by the idea of running analytics apps on top of a blockchain, there is a certain set of core features they will want to look for, and which most, if not all, BaaS providers will offer.
-These include the following:
+Given that most enterprises will be drawn to the technology by the idea of running analytics apps on top of a blockchain, there is a certain set of core features they will want to look for.
+Most, if not all, BaaS providers will offer the following:

 While some BaaS vendors have been offering their services for several years, Wester cautions companies to temper their expectations.
 After all, we're still talking about a nascent technology, and few organizations possess the expertise to build blockchain apps, much less blockchains themselves.